luisfmsonegrao/internet_search_assistant/README.md

 ## Task 4

 The solution to task 4 is implemented as a jupyter notebook in folder `task4`.
-The notebook also contains extensive markdown text explaing each decision and the overall solution.
+The notebook also contains extensive markdown text explaining each decision and the overall solution.

 ## Task 5

 The solution to task 5 is implemented as a jupyter notebook in folder `task5`.
-The notebook also contains extensive markdown text explaing each decision and the overall solution.
+The notebook also contains extensive markdown text explaining each decision and the overall solution.

 ## Task 6

 The solution to task 6 is implemented as a jupyter notebook in folder `task6`.
-The notebook also contains extensive markdown text explaing each decision and the overall solution.
+The notebook also contains extensive markdown text explaining each decision and the overall solution.